MAHIN0093/rockPaperScissors/README.md

-# rockPaperScissors
-# theOdinProject

-Here I code a simple Rock Paper Scissors game in Javascript.
+Here I code a simple Rock Paper Scissors game in Javascript I use a random function to generate computer moves
+And it is still with no gui